Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 2. EDHOC Overview

-This section is not normative and summarizes what is specified in [I-D.ietf-lake-edhoc], in particular its Appendix A.2.
+This section is not normative and summarizes what is specified in [RFC9528], in particular its Appendix A.2.
 Thus, it provides a baseline for the enhancements in the subsequent sections.

 After successful processing of EDHOC message_3, both peers agree on a cryptographic secret that can be used to derive further security material, and especially to establish an OSCORE Security Context [RFC8613].
 The Responder can also send an optional EDHOC message_4 to achieve key confirmation, e.g., in deployments where no protected application message is sent from the Responder to the Initiator.

-Appendix A.2 of [I-D.ietf-lake-edhoc] specifies how to transfer EDHOC over CoAP.
+Appendix A.2 of [RFC9528] specifies how to transfer EDHOC over CoAP.
 That is, the EDHOC data (i.e., the EDHOC message possibly with a prepended connection identifier) are transported in the payload of CoAP requests and responses.
-The default, forward message flow of EDHOC consists in the CoAP client acting as Initiator and the CoAP server acting as Responder (see Appendix A.2.1 of [I-D.ietf-lake-edhoc]).
-Alternatively, the two roles can be reversed, as per the reverse message flow of EDHOC (see Appendix A.2.2 of [I-D.ietf-lake-edhoc]).
+The default, forward message flow of EDHOC consists in the CoAP client acting as Initiator and the CoAP server acting as Responder (see Appendix A.2.1 of [RFC9528]).
+Alternatively, the two roles can be reversed, as per the reverse message flow of EDHOC (see Appendix A.2.2 of [RFC9528]).
 In the rest of this document, EDHOC messages are considered to be transferred over CoAP.

 Figure 1 shows a successful execution of EDHOC, with a CoAP client and a CoAP server running EDHOC as Initiator and Responder, respectively.
-In particular, it extends Figure 18 from Appendix A.2.1 of [I-D.ietf-lake-edhoc], by highlighting when the two peers perform EDHOC verification and establish the OSCORE Security Context, and by adding an exchange of OSCORE-protected CoAP messages after completing the EDHOC execution.
+In particular, it extends Figure 10 from Appendix A.2.1 of [RFC9528], by highlighting when the two peers perform EDHOC verification and establish the OSCORE Security Context, and by adding an exchange of OSCORE-protected CoAP messages after completing the EDHOC execution.

 That is, the client sends a POST request to a reserved EDHOC resource at the server, by default at the Uri-Path "/.well-known/edhoc".
-The request payload consists of the CBOR simple value "true" (0xf5) concatenated with EDHOC message_1, which also includes the EDHOC connection identifier C_I of the client encoded as per Section 3.3 of [I-D.ietf-lake-edhoc].
-The Content-Format of the request can be set to application/cid-edhoc+cbor-seq.
+The request payload consists of the CBOR simple value true (0xf5) concatenated with EDHOC message_1, which also includes the EDHOC connection identifier C_I of the client encoded as per Section 3.3 of [RFC9528].
+The request has Content-Format application/cid-edhoc+cbor-seq.

 This triggers the EDHOC execution at the server, which replies with a 2.04 (Changed) response.
-The response payload consists of EDHOC message_2, which also includes the EDHOC connection identifier C_R of the server encoded as per Section 3.3 of [I-D.ietf-lake-edhoc].
-The Content-Format of the response can be set to application/edhoc+cbor-seq.
+The response payload consists of EDHOC message_2, which also includes the EDHOC connection identifier C_R of the server encoded as per Section 3.3 of [RFC9528].
+The response has Content-Format application/edhoc+cbor-seq.

 Finally, the client sends a POST request to the same EDHOC resource used earlier when it sent EDHOC message_1.
-The request payload consists of the EDHOC connection identifier C_R encoded as per Section 3.3 of [I-D.ietf-lake-edhoc], concatenated with EDHOC message_3.
-The Content-Format of the request can be set to application/cid-edhoc+cbor-seq.
+The request payload consists of the EDHOC connection identifier C_R encoded as per Section 3.3 of [RFC9528], concatenated with EDHOC message_3.
+The request has Content-Format application/cid-edhoc+cbor-seq.

 CoAP client CoAP server (EDHOC Initiator) (EDHOC Responder) EDHOC Request Header: 0.02 (POST) Uri-Path: "/.well-known/edhoc" Content-Format: application/cid-edhoc+cbor-seq Payload: true, EDHOC message_1 EDHOC Response Header: 2.04 (Changed) Content-Format: application/edhoc+cbor-seq Payload: EDHOC message_2 EDHOC verification EDHOC Request Header: 0.02 (POST) Uri-Path: "/.well-known/edhoc" Content-Format: application/cid-edhoc+cbor-seq Payload: C_R, EDHOC message_3 EDHOC verification + OSCORE Sec Ctx Derivation EDHOC Response Header: 2.04 (Changed) Content-Format: application/edhoc+cbor-seq Payload: EDHOC message_4 OSCORE Sec Ctx Derivation OSCORE Request Header: 0.02 (POST) OSCORE: { ... ; kid: C_R } Payload: OSCORE-protected data OSCORE Response Header: 2.04 (Changed) OSCORE: { ... } Payload: OSCORE-protected data

 Figure 1: EDHOC and OSCORE run sequentially.
-The optional message_4 is included in this example, without which that message needs no payload.
+The optional message_4 is included in this example.

 As shown in Figure 1, this sequential flow where EDHOC is run first and then OSCORE is used takes three round trips to complete.